bomberman30/AdvanceOS-for-cardputer/README.md

 More info: [Launcher GitHub](https://github.com/bmorcelli/Launcher)

 # Very Importent
-if in some use some menu not open it mean it out of memory restart the cardputer and enter directly to the menu and it will work
+if after some use,in some menu not open (like Remote ESP or Record that demand lot's of RAM) it mean it out of memory restart the cardputer and enter directly to the menu and it will work!

 # 🎮 How to Use